Last Updated on 20th July 2022 by Pauline Loughlin

 What I like about these meatballs is that they are really simple to put together.
 By incorporating rice into the dish, you can make a more filling meatballs and one that has greater nutritional value.

 It’s also a decent way to get kids to eat foods they may not be thrilled with, because what kid doesn’t love meatballs?
+Make sure you follow our easy guide on what temperature should meatballs be cooked to?

 How to Make Porcupine Meatballs